Why Choose Hawai‘i?

 Unparalleled observing resources

-Mauna Kea on the Big Island of Hawai‘i now houses the largest and most important observatory in the world, and as a member of our graduate program you would be part of it.
+Maunakea on the Big Island of Hawai‘i is the site of the largest, most capable collection of astronomical observatories in the world, and as a member of our graduate program you would be able to use these to conduct state-of-the-art research.
 UH faculty and students have guaranteed access to

-• Our own 2.2-m telescope, which is equipped with some of the largest-format visible and infrared CCD cameras in the world;
+• Our own 2.2-m telescope, which is equipped with some of the largest-format visible and infrared cameras in the world

-• The Submillimeter Array (SMA, an interferometer with eight 6-m dishes) and the 15-m JCMT submillimeter single-dish telescope.
+• Two sub-millimeter telescopes, the Submillimeter Array (SMA, an interferometer with eight 6-m dishes) and the 15-m JCMT single-dish telescope

-University of Hawai‘i faculty and students get 10 to 15% of the observing time on all of the Mauna Kea telescopes, in addition to almost all the time on the 2.2-m telescope.
-Graduate students can apply for their own observing time on all these telescopes – including the Kecks – and they do so successfully.
-No other university in the world can offer you anything like the observing opportunities available here.
+University of Hawai‘i faculty and students have access to 10-15% of the observing time on all of the Mauna Kea telescopes, in addition to almost all the time on the 2.2-m telescope.
+Graduate students can lead observing programs for observing time on any/all these telescopes.
+No other university in the world can offer you the observing opportunities available here.

-In addition the IfA operates its own solar telescopes at Haleakala on the island of Maui, and has access to the Air Force 3.7m adaptive optics telescope on the same site.
-Students can be at the forefront of the growing field of transient astronomy through the Pan-STARRS (two wide-field 1.8-m telescopes with 1.4-Gigapixel CCD cameras), ATLAS, and ASAS-SN programs.
+In addition, the IfA operates its own solar telescopes at Haleakala on the island of Maui, and has access to the Air Force 3.7-m adaptive optics telescope and the NSF’s 4-m Daniel K. Inouye Solar Telescope on the same site.

 Breadth of research program

-We have a very broad program, including extragalactic, galactic, stellar, planetary and solar astronomy, cosmology, instrumentation and theory.
-If you already have an area you want to specialize in, there is probably someone here who would like to work with you; if you are equally excited by several branches of astronomy then you will have an enormous range of opportunities for specialization after you arrive.
+We have a very broad program, including cosmology, extragalactic, galactic, plasma, stellar, planetary and solar astronomy — these areas include observational, instrumentation, and theoretical faculty.
+If you already have an area you want to specialize in, there is probably someone here who would like to work with you.
+If you are equally excited by several branches of astronomy then you will have an enormous range of opportunities for specialization after you arrive.

 Astronomy hub